LunarG/gfxreconstruct/tools/convert/README.md

 Tools written now should test whether masks are represented as JSON numbers and fail gracefully if not as some changes are anticipated to this aspect of the JSON Lines file format.
+In D3D12 conversions, bitfields are expressed as '0bxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx' with as many x's as there are bits.

 #### Void Pointers